statamic/v2-docs/content/collections/tags/form-create.md

   -
     name: success
     type: boolean
-    description: This will be `true` the form was submitted successfully.
+    description: This will be `true` if the form was submitted successfully.
 ---
 ## Example {#example}